 Principles & Practices

+To the best of our individual and collective abilities, we pursue our mission with honesty, accountability, patience and care.
 We understand that these gifts from the sea come with the responsibility to maintain sustainable practices in harvesting, processing and merchandising — leaving more than we harvest, producing more than we consume, and giving back more than we take.